History of Fairbanks, Alaska: Cold War

 A new airport opened on Oct.
 15, 1951, to replace Weeks Field, which had been encroached upon by the town's growth, including Denali Elementary School, the town's first new school since the 1930s.
 The new Fairbanks International Airport began serving DC-6s, which cut the travel time from Seattle to six hours from eight.
 The new airport also attracted an over-the-pole test flight by Scandinavian Airlines System, but the airline eventually chose Anchorage as a refueling point for flights from Stockholm to Tokyo.
 Ground transportation also improved in Fairbanks, as a major program to pave downtown roads began in 1953 with the goal of coating 30 blocks.
 New military facilities sprang up around Fairbanks and further away.
 The Haines - Fairbanks 626 mile long 8" petroleum products pipeline was constructed during the period 1953–55.
 The city was a staging area for the construction of the Distant Early Warning Line, the Ballistic Missile Early Warning System at Clear Air Station, and several Nike Hercules air defense missile batteries.

-The first skyscrapers were built in Fairbanks during this period: the eight-story Northward Building and the 100 ft Hill (later Polaris) Building were built in the first half of the 1950s.
+The first skyscrapers were built in Fairbanks during this period: the eight-story Northward Building and the 100 ft Hill Building (later Polaris Building) were built in the first half of the 1950s.
 The first traffic lights were installed during the same period.
 Fairbanks' first television station, KTVF Channel 11, began broadcasting on February 17, 1955.
 The city's first dedicated high school, Lathrop High (originally Fairbanks High), also began operating in 1955.
 In the four years that followed, four new elementary schools opened, taking the burden off Main School, which became Main Junior High School.